martinasladek/advent_of_code/README.md

 # About

-The repository contains R-based solutions for Advent of Code 2021 puzzles up to Day 11.
-More solutions will be added, ideally before AoC 2022 kicks off.
+Advent of Code attempts in R.